Florida’s Statute of Limitations for DUI

 The statute of limitations acts as a time limit in which the case must be commenced after the offense occurs.
 If the prosecutor attempts to “commence” the prosecution after the statute of limitations has run, then the prosecution is barred.

 When the time is up, the criminal defense attorney will file a motion to dismiss the charges before trial because of the statute of limitations.

 If the court denies the motion, then the criminal defense attorney can file a “writ of prohibition” in the district court of appeals.

 The statute of limitations for a DUI case depends on the way the crime is charged including:

-- A first DUI, is classified as a second-degree misdemeanor for purposes of determining the statute of limitations.
-The statute of limitations for any second-degree misdemeanor or any noncriminal violation is one (1) year;
+- A first DUI is classified as a second-degree misdemeanor for purposes of determining the statute of limitations which comes with a one (1) year statute of limitations;

 - DUI with Property Damage (or non-serious personal injury) is classified as a first-degree misdemeanor which has a two (2) year statute of limitations;